Property Tax Frequently Asked Questions

 If you think you may qualify for the farm residence exemption, complete the Application for Farm Residence Exemption - (16kb pdf) and contact the county director of tax equalization in the county where the residence is located.

 Q: I received a Statement of Real Estate Full Consideration to be completed and returned to the State Board of Equalization.
 How is the information on the form used?

 A: Before a deed transferring real property can be recorded, a statement of the full consideration, or sale price, must be on the face of the deed.
 Alternately, a statement that the price has been reported to the State Board of Equalization may be on the face of the deed.
 If there is a statement that the consideration was reported to the State Board of Equalization and it has not been received within a reasonable period of time, a letter is sent to the purchaser requesting a Statement of Real Estate Full Consideration be completed and returned.
-The information contained on the form is not a public record, by statute it is kept confidential.
 The sales information is gathered and used to measure the accuracy and equity of the assessors' estimates of true and full value.
 The State Board also uses the sales information to assist in equalizing assessments across the state.